kyverno/policies/README.md

 ```

 ### Artifact Hub
-1. A dedicated folder must be created for each policy.
-2. The folder must be named the same as the policy.
-3. Use dashes for folder name and policy name instead of underscores.

 Add an `artifacthub-pkg.yml` metadata file to the folder.
 See an example metadata file for Kyverno policies below and customize per the comments.

 ```yaml
 ---
 name: backup-all-volumes # The name of the package (only alphanum, no spaces, dashes allowed) (required)